Using Herbal Medicines to Modify the Microbiota

 If you're keen to learn more - enroll today!

-Dr Hawrelak is a probiotic researcher, educator, and clinician with over 20 years experience treating mainly gastrointestinal conditions and more than 18 years teaching students and practitioners how to diagnose and treat gastrointestinal conditions, as well as how to promote optimal gut health.
+Dr Hawrelak is a microbiota and probiotic researcher, educator, and clinician with over 20 years experience treating mainly gastrointestinal conditions and more than 20 years teaching students and practitioners how to diagnose and treat gastrointestinal conditions, as well as how to promote optimal gut health.
 Click here for a full bio.